The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust: Results

 \subsection{The distribution of star formation}

-The Kennicutt-Schmidt relation is an empirical relation used to characterize the star-forming ISM in galaxies.
-In Figure \ref{fig:kshi} we plot the Kennicutt-Schmidt relation for the simulated galaxies and compare to a selection of observational data.
+The Kennicutt-Schmidt relation is an empirical relation used to characterize the star-forming ISM in galaxies. {\bf It is important to note that the spread in this relation is real, as explored by \citet{leroy2008} and others.
+It cannot be accurately characterized with a single power-law and depends on individual galaxy properties beyond the local gas surface density.
+Thus when we say KS relation, we are referring to the specific relationship between star formation rates and gas surface densities for an individual galaxy and not a specific power-law fit.} In Figure \ref{fig:kshi} we plot the Kennicutt-Schmidt relation for the simulated galaxies and compare to a selection of observational data.
 The contours in Figure \ref{fig:kshi} show locally measured data from two different surveys.
 The coloured contour shows the space occupied by the THINGS galaxies as reported in \citet{bigiel2008}; these measurements are taken at 750 pc scales.
 The small grey circles show local measurements of M51 as reported in \citet{kennicutt2007}; these measurements are taken on 300 pc scales.
 In the left two plots we compare to the entire sample of galaxies, whereas in the right two plots we compare specifically to NGC 5055.
 The simulated galaxies are plotted as the different open symbols.
 These measurements were taken in 500 pc radial annuli, to agree with the resolution of the radial measurements reported in \citet{leroy2008}.
 For the star formation rate surface density we consider only the stars that have formed in the last 100 Myr.
 Additionally we take only measurements outside a galactic radius of 2.5 kpc.

 Generally, our simulated data agree with the observational trend for cases with supernova feedback.
 The relation for the FUV$\star$ case further shows that FUV heating along cannot regulate the star formation rate.
 There the relation between $\Sigma_g$ and $\Sigma_{sfr}$ is nearly vertical, such that pieces of the galaxy at the same $\Sigma_g$ can have star formation rates that vary by several orders of magnitude.
 This is in contrast to \cite{ostriker2010} who suggested that FUV can be the main regulator of star formation in the ISM.